Butch Cassidy and the Sundance Kid: Critical response

-Time magazine said the film's two male stars are "afflicted with cinematic schizophrenia.
+A Time reviewer said the film's two male stars are "afflicted with cinematic schizophrenia.
 One moment they are sinewy, battered remnants of a discarded tradition.
 The next, they are low comedians whose chaffing relationship—and dialogue—could have been lifted from a Batman and Robin episode."
-Time criticized the "Raindrops" sequence and the "scat-singing sound track by Burt Bacharach at his most cacophonous," which it said made the film "absurd and anachronistic."
+Time criticized the "Raindrops" sequence and the "scat-singing sound track by Burt Bacharach at his most cacophonous", which it said made the film "absurd and anachronistic".

-Roger Ebert's review of the movie was a mixed 2.5 out of 4 stars.
-He praised the beginning of the film and its three lead actors, but felt the film progressed too slowly and had an unsatisfactory ending.
-But after Harriman hires his posse, Ebert thought the movie's quality declined: "Hill apparently spent a lot of money to take his company on location for these scenes, and I guess when he got back to Hollywood he couldn't bear to edit them out of the final version.
-So the Super-posse chases our heroes unceasingly, until we've long since forgotten how well the movie started.”
+Roger Ebert scored the film at two and a half out of four.
+He praised its beginning and the three lead actors, but felt it progressed too slowly and had an unsatisfactory ending.
+After Harriman hires his posse, though, Ebert thought the quality declined: "Hill apparently spent a lot of money to take his company on location for these scenes, and I guess when he got back to Hollywood, he couldn't bear to edit them out of the final version.
+So, the Super-posse chases our heroes unceasingly, until we've long since forgotten how well the movie started."
+Ebert reaffirmed his review in 1989 stating that he still thought it was a "turkey" and was baffled by its success.

+Gene Siskel was also not a big fan of the film, stating he thought it was predictable and that it was "too cute to be believed … not memorable".
+Siskel later admitted in 1989 that publishing his negative review was one of his first challenges as film critic, recalling that the editorial assistant was shocked that he was giving a bad review to a film starring Paul Newman and would give him a lesson that he had to be honest as a critic, no matter how unpopular his opinion.

 Accolades

-The film is recognized by American Film Institute in these lists:
+Butch Cassidy and the Sundance Kid also appears on several of the American Film Institute's 100 Years lists.